manussekhar/German_Notes/Grammatik/Wechselpräpositionen.md

     - Dative: Das Telefon liegt neben dem Buch.
 (The phone is next to the book.)
 6. **über** (over, above):
     - Accusative: Das Flugzeug fliegt über den Wolken.
-(The airplane is flying over the clouds.) über points to Flugzeug
+(The airplane is flying over the clouds.) über points to Flugzeug "Wolken" is the plural form of "Wolke," and in the nominative case, it would indeed be "die Wolken" (the clouds).
+However, in the sentence "Das Flugzeug fliegt über den Wolken," the word "den" is not indicating the nominative case but rather the accusative case.

+In German, when certain prepositions, like "über" (over), are used to indicate direction or movement, they require the noun to take the accusative case.
+In this case, "den Wolken" is in the accusative case because it follows the preposition "über," even though "Wolken" is plural.
+The accusative case for plural nouns typically uses "die" as the definite article, but after certain prepositions like "über," it changes to "den."
     - Dative: Die Vögel fliegen über dem Wald.
 (The birds are flying over the forest.) über points to Wald
 7. **unter** (under, below):
     - Accusative: Die Katze versteckt sich unter die Decke.
 (The cat is hiding under the blanket.)